 If you see hundreds, or even thousands, of reviews, particularly if this is far more than most other products in this category, you should be wary.

 A Which? investigation into fake reviews found the five best-rated headphones had almost 5,500 unverified reviews between them and hundreds of five-star reviews arrived on a product in the same day.

-4 Check the reviewer's other reviews
+5 Check the less positive reviews

 And look out for patterns.
-If a seller gets a bad review then a flurry of positive reviews, it’s likely they’re trying to bury the bad one and bring back up their average score.
+If a seller gets a bad review then a flurry of positive reviews, it’s possible they’re trying to bury the bad one and bring back up their average score.

 6 Watch out for admitted bias